RC4ML/rc4ml_qdma/README.md

 Coressponed to `AXILBenchmarkTop.scala`, which aims to benchmark the AXIL read latency in various situations under different workloads.

-- `startFpgaH2C(...)` will initialize the host to card channel with a simple throughput benchmark
+- `startFpgaH2C()` will initialize the host to card channel with a simple throughput benchmark
-- `startFpgaC2H(...)` will initialize the card to host channel with a simple throughput benchmark
+- `startFpgaC2H()` will initialize the card to host channel with a simple throughput benchmark
-- `axilReadBenchmark(...)` will test the axi lite read latency
+- `axilReadBenchmark()` will test the axi lite read latency

+### `mmio_bridge`

+This aims to benchmark mmio performance.
+Any bitstream with the IP QDMABlackBox is suitable for this.

+- `benchmark_bridge_write()` will test mmio write performance in either UC mode or WC mode.
+Note that the mode is set by adding PAT records on x86 platforms, and Linux kernel doesn't provide an interface to remove PAT records, so after mode switching a reboot is required.

 ```diff
 - **Attention!** Before you run these binaries, you must program FPGA and reboot the host.
 Each time you reboot you need to redo the insmod step (i.e., sudo insmod src/qdma-pf.ko)